kissmybutton/motorcortex-youtube/README.md

 ## Structure and Contents
 It includes:
 * rollup configuration & ready to use build tools
-* a pre-configured webpack for the needs of demo
+* a pre-configured webpack for the needs of the demo
 * pre-configured eslint and babel
 * and a set of ready to work on, Incidents:
     * **Effect**, for developing a custom Effect